CREATE FUNCTION (SQL table)

 - The INSERT privilege on the table, and

-- The system authority *EXECUTE on library QSYS2
+- The USAGE privilege on schema QSYS2

 - Database administrator authority